 The goals of Effective (or Better) Site Design are to reduce impervious cover, preserve natural lands, and capture stormwater onsite.
 To meet these goals, designers employ a variety of methods.
 To reduce impervious cover, they narrow streets and sidewalks, minimize cul-de-sacs, tighten parking spaces, and reduce the size of driveways and housing lots.

-To reduce stormwater runoff, designers preserve natural lands, using them as buffer zones along streams, wetlands and steep slopes.
+To reduce stormwater runoff, designers preserve natural lands, using them as buffer zones along streams, wetlands, and steep slopes.
 They employ landscaping techniques that flatten slopes and preserve native vegetation and clusters of trees.
 They create bio-retention areas - open channels, filter strips and vegetated swales - to increase stormwater infiltration, helping to protect streams, lakes, and wetlands.